-The purpose of the report is to maintain confidentiality, while taking steps to ensure the future safety of yourself and others.
-With such information, the college can keep accurate records of the number of incidents involving students, employees and visitors, determine where there may be a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community of potential dangers.
-Reports filed in this manner are disclosed in the Annual Security Report for statistical purposes.
-When the report involves allegations of sexual harassment (including sexual violence), it is made available to the campus Title IX Coordinator.
+If you are the victim of a crime and do not want to pursue action within the College system or the criminal justice system, you may still want to consider making a confidential report.
+With your permission, a MCCCD PD officer can file a report on the details of the incident without revealing your identity (except to the Title IX Regional Director in the event of a reported sex offense or sexual harassment).
+The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to enhance the future safety of yourself and others.
+With such information, the GCC police department can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.